Quantum theory of molecular orientations: Holonomy of position states

 Applying a \(\pi\)-rotation around the \(\y\) axis and using the fact that \(\rr_{(0\pi0)}|_{0}^{\ell}\ket=\left(-1\right)^{\ell}|_{0}^{\ell}\ket\) yields the \(-1\) phase.
 A \(\pi\)-rotation around any equatorial axis yields the same phase since such a rotation can be expressed as a product of \(\rr_{(0\pi0)}\) and a rotation around the \(\z\) axis.

 In contrast, position states of ortho deuterium and para hydrogen are of the same form as above, except that only even momenta are present.
 The monodromy for those cases is trivial. \end{example}

-\begin{example}[ammonia, $^{2}\e$ species] This species, with symmetry group $\G=\C 3$ and irrep $\Gamma={}^{2}\e$, is the simplest to realize a monodromy that is not $\pm1$, i.e., that is not related to Bose/Fermi spin statistics.
+\begin{example}[ammonia, $^{2}\e$ isomer] This isomer, with symmetry group $\G=\C 3$ and irrep $\Gamma={}^{2}\e$, is the simplest to realize a monodromy that is not $\pm1$, i.e., that is not related to Bose/Fermi spin statistics.

 The $^{2}\e$ irrep is one-dimensional, so there is no $\m$ index in the position states $|\cs\ket$ {[}see Eq.~\eqref{eq:deuterium-a1-position}{]}.
 The irrep evaluates to third roots of unity and has a trivial kernel, yielding the monodromy group $\G_{\mon}=\C 3$.
 The $\cs=\re=(000)$ position state transforms under a symmetry rotation as